-If you publish a paper in which SALMON makes an important contribution, we suggest you to cite the following articles.
+If you publish a paper in which SALMON makes an important contribution, please cite the SALMON code paper,

 - If you use SALMON for electron dynamics calculations of a large-size system, the following paper that discusses massively parallel implementation utilizing spatial divisions will be appropriate: